orlando-o/NeuroSync/README.md

-# NueraSync - the essential tool for AI researchers to effortlessly keep track of complex version histories and statistics.
+# NeuroSync - the essential tool for AI researchers to effortlessly keep track of complex version histories and statistics.
 ### Created during MRUHacks 2024

 ## Contributors